 There are numerous ways the occurrence of a kidney stone could be averted.

-Drinking more water: A national study estimate shows people who produced 2 to 2.5 liters of urine daily were 50% less likely to develop kidney stones than those who produced less.
-It takes about 2 liters of water daily to produce that amount.
+Drinking more Water: A national study estimate shows people who produced 2 to 2.5 litres of urine daily were 50% less likely to develop kidney stones than those who produced less.
+It takes about 2 litres of water daily to produce that amount.
 If you live in a tropical climate (hot and dry) or exercise frequently, you may need to drink even more water to produce enough urine.